-Leaving a car component open overnight while the engine is turned off will cause your car battery loses charge quickly.
+Leaving a car component open overnight while the engine is turned off will cause your car battery loses charge overnight.
 However, newer production cars tend to come with an alert system that tells you that you have left a component open before leaving your vehicle.

-Be sure to turn off all lights before leaving your car
+Be sure to turn off all lights before leaving your car.

 Cause #2: Parasitic drain